aditya95-pixel/Big-Data-Sem-prep/README.md

 3. **Variety** - Data comes in multiple formats: structured (databases), semi-structured (JSON, XML), and unstructured (videos, images, logs).
 4. **Veracity** - Ensures data accuracy and reliability, as sensor data may contain noise or inconsistencies.
 5. **Value** - Extracting meaningful insights and patterns to drive decision-making and innovations.

-Big Data technologies process and analyze **massive datasets** to improve efficiency in **healthcare, IoT, predictive maintenance, and AI applications**.

 ---